pursuit-l3/winter-2025-technical-interview-practice/lesson07-arrays/README.md

 Describe how an array can be used to manage a to-do list.
 Explain how you would add tasks, remove tasks, and access specific tasks.

+An array can manage a to do list by grouping certain tasks.
+You could add tasks by pushing elements into an array, remove tasks by popping or slicing elements, or even accessing tasks by its index.

 ## Lecture Content (20 minutes)

 In this lecture, we will expand on the topic of arrays and explore some additional concepts and operations that can be performed on arrays.